Skip to content

 Definition

-Impairment of cardiac output due to primary cardiac disorder that results in end-organ hypoperfusion and hypoxia
+• Impairment of CO due to primary cardiac disorder that results in end-organ hypoperfusion and hypoxia

 Etiology

-• Cardiomyopathic: myocardial infarction with LV dysfunction, exacerbation of heart failure, myocarditis, myocardial contusion, drug-induced
+• Cardiomyopathic: myocardial infarction with LV dysfunction (most common cause), exacerbation of heart failure, PHTN exacerbation, myocarditis, myocardial contusion, drug-induced

-• Arrhythmic: atrial tachycardias (atrial fibrillation/flutter, AVRT, AVNRT), ventricular tachycardia and fibrillation, complete heart block, second degree heart block
+• Arrhythmic: atrial tachycardias (atrial fibrillation/flutter, AVRT, AVNRT), VT/VF, complete heart block, 2nd degree heart block

-• Mechanical: valvular insufficiency, valvular rupture, critical valvular stenosis, ventricular septal wall defect, ruptures ventricular wall aneurysm, atrial myxoma
+• Mechanical: valvular insufficiency, valvular rupture, papillary muscle rupture, critical valvular stenosis, ventricular septal wall defect, ruptured ventricular wall aneurysm, atrial myxoma, HOCM

 Evaluation